 We can quantify how much this rule of thumb helps by simulating players that select jumps at random.
-At any board position, Player A counts the total number of jumps available and selects one at random.
+At any board position, Player A counts the total number of jumps available and selects one at random8.
 Player B also selects a random jump, but she follows the rule of thumb and does not consider jumps into a corner or out of the interior.
-Exceptions to the rule of thumb are made in the case of the first jump, if no other option is possible (starting with a1 vacant, for example), or on the last jump.
+Exceptions to the rule of thumb are made in the case of the first jump, if no other option is possible (starting with a1 vacant, for example), or on the last jump, if it ends with one peg.
 Note that Player B may still make a jump which reduces the SAX count to a level where a one peg solution can no longer be reached.

 Player C calculates the SAX count after every potential jump, and will not choose a jump that lowers the SAX count to less than that of the finishing hole.
 Since the player is aiming to finish with one peg anywhere, Player C's best strategy is to keep the SAX count greater than or equal to zero, although the last jump is allowed to violate this provided it ends with one peg.
 In addition, for the b3 vacancy, the SAX count begins at -1, so in this case Player C considers only jumps that leave the SAX count unchanged.
+In no case is Player B or C allowed to violate their rules, unless there are 14 pegs on the board (first jump) or 2 pegs on the board (last jump).
+If the number of pegs on the board is between 14 and 2, and there is no jump that satisfies their rules, these players have lost and must start over.